Tuesday, March 5, 2019

 Hi Blog,

-I am not sure that is it because of me who behaves like a weirdo and possesses weird hobby...
+I am not sure if that is because of me who behaves like a weirdo and possesses weird hobbies...
 I don't like things to be incomplete, and will try my best to complete a SET.
-From collecting toys - Zoids, to my Trisuit, to Singapore Quarries visit, and others. (even my attire outfit, I will prefer to buy it a set or must go well as a pair.
-That is why somehow I like uniform a lot) Because of having such mindset, I always have problems with myself like...
+From collecting toys - Zoids to my Trisuit, to Singapore Quarries visit, and others. (even my attire outfit, I would prefer to buy it a set or must go well as a pair.
+That is why somehow I like uniforms a lot) Because of having such a mindset, I always have problems with myself like...
 I will feel lousy if I can't complete a SET...
 Even my personal life - to complete a set, is to have a life partner to complete me.
 But I give up already...

 Anyway!
 That's not important.
-I have a Set to complete which is to Visit all Singapore's Swimming Pools!
-Today post is about Queenstown Swimming Complex.
+I have a set to complete which is to Visit all of Singapore's Swimming Pools!
+Today's post is about Queenstown Swimming Complex.

-Funny thing was that I realised there is such pool while I was scanning Google Map during my Google training.
+The funny thing was that I realised there was such a pool while I was scanning Google Maps during my Google training.

-There has an impressive, well-drawn wall mural.
+There is an impressive, well-drawn wall mural.
 Thumb up to the artist

 This entrance has welcomed many generations of visitors.